- Stock: In Stock

 - 22 W laser module

-- Honeycomb panel
+- Honeycomb work panel

-- Built-in air assist pump with silicone tube
+- Air assist equipment with silicone tube

 - Exhaust pipe with clamp